risc0/demos/zk-kyc/README.md

 #### Project Structure

-The ERC721 Token Minting Demo consists of three key components, forming the complete end-user application:
+The zk-KYC  Demo consists of three components, forming the complete end-user application:

 - [`zkvm`]: This directory contains the host, guest, and OIDC library components.
     - [`zkvm/host`]: The entry point for the web socket client using the [bonsai-sdk] crate.